 - Monitor performance metrics by category across locations to identify successful patterns

-This balanced approach allows for necessary local variations while preventing category chaos that could dilute your brand identity.
+This balanced approach allows for local variations while preventing category chaos that could dilute your brand identity.

-Successful approaches for franchise category management include:
+Approaches that work for franchise category management include:

 - Providing franchisees with approved primary and secondary category lists